davcen/wordpress-on-aws-infrastructure/README.md

 ### Deployment method

-I've chosen [***Terraform***](https://www.terraform.io/) to deploy this infrastructure using the IaC philosophy, because it's quite simple to learn and use, his language is clear and relatively easy for humans to read and write.
-I've also used [***Terragrunt***](https://terragrunt.gruntwork.io/) as wrapper because it add several extra tools, like automatic remote state management.
+I've chosen [***Terraform***](https://www.terraform.io/) to deploy this infrastructure using the IaC philosophy, because it's quite simple to learn and use, its language is clear and quite easy for humans to read and write.
+I've also used [***Terragrunt***](https://terragrunt.gruntwork.io/) as wrapper because it adds several extra tools, like automatic remote state management.

-Terragrunt configure and create all the necessary resources (S3 bucket and DynamoDB tables) to use a [remote state](https://www.terraform.io/docs/language/state/remote.html) for Terraform.
+Terragrunt configures and creates all the necessary resources (S3 bucket and DynamoDB tables) to use a [remote state](https://www.terraform.io/docs/language/state/remote.html) for Terraform.

 I've used several battle-tested [Terraform modules](https://registry.terraform.io/browse/modules?provider=aws) to optimize the amount of code needed to provision the infrastructure.